The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 Aetherflow should be used as soon as it comes up.
 Each stack that goes into Energy Drain is a returned 500 MP, which makes up for more than a Broil/Ruin II in MP.
 It ends up being MP positive for every stack used on Energy Drain.
 It is also MP positive to use your stacks on Healing instead of GCD healing

-There isn’t particularly an “optimal” time to use Lucid Dreaming, as its really dependant on how you’re healing a fight.
+There isn’t particularly an “optimal” time to use Lucid Dreaming, as its really dependent on how you’re healing a fight.
 Depending on differing strategies, different people could need it at various places.
 With that being said, don’t hold Lucid for half of an encounter.
 Ideally you would want to get as many uses out of it as possible, while holding it when it is needed for a specific portion of the encounter.
 If you get an open spot to weave it, feel free.
-It’s really dependant on a person-to-person basis.
+It’s really dependent on a person-to-person basis.

 Having problems regarding MP is often due to too many Succors.
 Succor is not very MP efficient, which is yet another reason to avoid using it if at all possible.
 The 1,300 MP cost is extremely significant especially if it is being spammed for AOE healing.